 - Raw Food For Dummies Book Review

 You’ll discover how a great garnish, a flourish of nuts, or a burst of miso can add simple touches that make a meal more memorable.
-And get tips on how to use vegan convenience foods that save time, provide lots of flavor, and make nutritious, satisfying fare.
+And get tips on how to use vegan convenience foods that save time, provide lots of flavors, and make nutritious, satisfying fare.

 My Vegan Cookbook Review: